PoeticDeath/CUDARAND-Compression/README.md

 **This program is also currently command line only**

-**Currently the program is pretty slow, however should be faster in the near future**
+**Currently the program is pretty slow (Multiple hours to days depending on the file), however should be faster in the near future**

 This is the command structure to use this program: